 There are often times in machine learning where we are looking for a needle in a haystack.
 We are looking for one blue data point in a sea of red ones.
 If we always guessed "red" in a sea of "red data", sure, we might be 99% accurate, but this is not useful for the task at hand.

 Precision can be thought of as "given how many guesses you made, how many were correct?".
-Recall can be thought of as "given how many correct answers there were, how many did you guess on?".
+Recall can be thought of as "given how many correct answers there were, how many did you find?".

 This output is saying the net is 29.5% confident the image contains a 4, and 27.1% confident the image contains a 9, and pretty low confidence in all other values.
 It is easy to imagine why the net may be confused on this examples because 9s and 4s are pretty similar in shape.

-When looking at SoftMax output distributions, it is often good to put a "confidence threshold" in for whether we should guess this value at all.
-Think about when the net is first learning from the data.
-It is producing outputs that look like this:
+When looking at SoftMax output distributions, it is a good idea to put in a "confidence threshold" for whether we should guess at all.
+If we look at the guesses the network is making when it first learning from the data, we would likely see a distribution like this:

-Pretty much every guess is around 10% confident, because the network has no idea what it is seeing yet.
+All the guesses are around 10% confident, because the network has no idea what it is seeing yet.
+It is assigned about equal probability to every class.
 Sure we might get some answers correct if you look at the max value, but should we really count it as correct if it is only 11% confident?
 Probably not.

-Taking this intuition about our outputs and targets into account, let's go back to our definitions of precision and recall.
+Taking this intuition into account, let's go back to our definitions of precision and recall.

 Let's say we define a confidence threshold of 0.5, meaning the network has to be 50% confident in this answer for us to even consider it.
-This means we will not even guess on images we are not sure on, but when we do guess, we are much more likely to be correct.
-This means our precision will be higher, given our definition of "out of the guesses you made, how many were correct?".
+This means we will not guess on images we are not sure on, but when we do guess, we are much more likely to be correct.
+This will make our precision will be higher.
+Remember we defined precision as "out of the guesses you made, how many were correct?".

 What about recall?
 Recall was defined as "given how many correct answers there were, how many did you guess on?".
-Since we are now not even guessing on images where we are not confident, this means our recall will be lower.
+Since we are now no longer guessing on images where we are not confident, this means our recall will be lower.
 A plot of precision vs. recall at different confidence levels may look like the following: